dguest/hdf5-ntuples/README.md

  - Support writing of D3PD-like data structures, i.e. arbitrary-depth
    nested vectors containing arbitrary data types.

+ - Have (relatively) high performance.
+Entries are buffered before writing them to file to reduce the number of write operations.

  - Keep the interface relatively close to the HDF5 bindings.
 We're not trying to abstract _everything_ away.